Weekly News We Care About Wrap Up – 10.5.07

 The release of Halo 3 makes John Wilkes Booth and Lee Harvey Oswald look like footnotes in history.
 The moon landing is dwarfed by Bungie’s newest game, which sold approximately thirty thousand times more than any other product ever created.
 There are now significantly more copies of Halo 3 than wheels, and just about the same number of grains of sand.

-This game topped the charts in Japan last week, proving that in a tepid market environment an American game can actually sell well in the East. → Read the rest
+This game topped the charts in Japan last week, proving that in a tepid market environment an American game can actually sell well in the East.
+Microsoft still didn’t sell many 360s so it’s likely most Halo 3 owners bought the game in order to read the manual and gawk at the pictures on the back of the box. → Read more?
+No, I’ll read it all.

 The Hardware Honeymoon Is Over, Bring On The Games!